justinbodnar/4chan-analysis/README.md

 ## Features
 - Fetches posts from 4chan boards using the `requests` library.
-- Counts and ranks word usage by frequency, excluding common words from a customizable list `words_to_ignore.txt`.
+- Counts and ranks word usage by frequency, excluding common words defined in `words_to_ignore.txt` (with a safe fallback list if the file is missing).
-- Outputs the top 50 words in a clean table format.
+- Outputs the top 50 keywords, lexical metrics (unique words, lexical diversity, hapax legomena, etc.), and the most common bigrams and trigrams.
 - Configurable verbosity and thread limits via hardcoded variables:
-  - `verbose`: Controls output detail (0 for minimal, 2 for detailed).
+  - `verbosity`: Controls output detail (0 for minimal, 1 for detailed).
   - `max_threads`: Limits the number of threads processed (set to `None` to process all threads).

 ---